-In most cases, a group of items will be affected when one item is invalid.
+In most cases, a group of items is affected when one item is invalid.
 This is due to the block-polling scheme used by servers.
 For example, if one item in a block of 10 is invalid, then the entire block is marked invalid by the PLC.
-The server will report invalid quality for all items in the block.
+The server reports invalid quality for all items in the block.